 This red indicator signals either a tankfull condition or the presence of water in the buoy.
 During a tankfull condition, the indicator will remain illuminated with the control switch in the OFF position.
-During a water alarm condition, the indicator will go out when the control switch is turned to OFF.
+During a water alarm condition, the indicator will remain on in the AUTO and OFF position.
+The indicator light will turn off when the motor resumes operation.